searchisko/elasticsearch-river-jira/README.md

 	}
 	'

-You can store [mappings in ElasticSearch node configuration](http://www.elasticsearch.org/guide/reference/mapping/conf-mappings.html) alternatively.
+You can store [mappings in Elasticsearch node configuration](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-conf-mappings.html) alternatively.

 See next chapter for description of JIRA issue indexed document structure to create better mappings meeting your needs.